 Golden Bull

-This "Golden Bull", so called by Beate Elsen-Schwedler, the curator of the Würth Gallery, was painted in 2007, a follow up to the original, "Yellow Bull", which I painted the year before (see the link below)
+This "Golden Bull", chosen for the Exhibition "Menagerie" in 2013 by Beate Elsen-Schwedler, the curator of the Würth Gallery, was painted in 2007, a follow up to the original, "Yellow Bull", which I painted the year before (see the link below)

-There was a specific reason for the bull series, that having come from my immense admiration of one particular painting by Vincent van Gogh, his, "Yellow Chair"
+The inspiration for the bull series came from my admiration of one particular painting by Vincent van Gogh, his, "Yellow Chair"

 Having studied van Gogh's life from a very young age I was always aware of the pain and suffering that accompanied his work, particularly at the time he painted his yellow chair.

-One day in 2006 I took it upon myself to copy his yellow chair only make it huge.
-It then turned out that the image of a bull appeared to me, standing like the huge chair that I had sketched onto the canvas, that's why I painted the bull as if it would stand in the same room as Vincent's chair
+One day in 2006 I took it upon myself to copy his yellow chair only far larger than the original.
+It turned out to be a bull in the end, as if it would stand in the same room as Vincent's chair

-One was painted out of a yearning for company, out of sadness, loneliness and despair, the other was painted out of hope and strength, a symbol for art and its usefulness, that it can be therapeutic if only you can let go.
+The chair was painted out of a cry for company, out of sadness, loneliness and despair, the Bull was painted out of hope and strength, a symbol for art and its usefulness, that it can be therapeutic if only we can let go.

 Here is the link to the youtube video I made showing "Golden Bull" in the exhibition Menagerie in 2013 Kunsthalle Würth: https://youtu.be/WTiIpyDqm9Y